-You could have the most innovative booth design or even a custom trade show booth, but it is all for not if your staff cannot converse with the attendees and turn them into promising leads.
-This is why brands go through a rigorous process of creating the best trade show staff.
+You could have the most innovative booth design or even a custom expo booth, but it is all for not if your staff cannot converse with the attendees and turn them into promising leads.
+This is why brands go through a rigorous process of creating the best expo staff.

 But it doesn’t end there as they have to train them to work as a team, gain leads and increase sales.
-Here are 9 tips for training the trade show staff.
+Here are 9 tips for training the expo staff.

-Your exhibition stall staff needs to know about your trade show goals.
-Why are you participating in a trade show?
+Your expo design staff needs to know about your expo goals.
+Why are you participating in a expo?
 Are you launching a new product?
 How are you going to market your expo stand?
-What should people focus on when they visit your exhibition stand?
+What should people focus on when they visit your expo design?
 All these questions and other goals must be clearly explained to the staff.
 When your staff understands the reasoning behind your decisions and goals, they will be able to attend to the visitors well and achieve set goals.

 - Set Incentives